 - Student Organizations may not give alcohol away or include complimentary drinks in the ticket price of an event.
 Distribution of alcohol at the event must be on a cash sales basis to the individual who will consume the alcohol.

 - Alcohol may not be the primary focus of the event.

-- Student organizations may not use university funds to purchase alcohol for the event.
+- Student Organizations may not use university or organization funds to purchase alcoholic beverages for the event.